qubic/wallet-app/walletconnect.md

 ### qubic_requestAccounts

 Requests all accounts in the wallet.
+This method provides the dApp with information about the accounts, including balances and associated assets.

 **Method parameters:** *None*